platformdotnet/Platform.VirtualFileSystem/README.md

 ### Network VFS Provider

 Exposes all VFS file systems over TCP.
-Many services are supported natively (for example `IFileHashingService` is executed remotely on the server).
+Many services are supported natively (for example `IFileHashingService` would be executed remotely on the server).

 	netvfs://hostname[file:///usr//]/local/src